My Research Projects

 Of course, with every new data modality there comes “break-in” phases.
 One of the challenges with processing mIF is marker gating.
 That is, to identify on each image which marker is expressed for each cell.
 This could be as easy as a supervised ML classification problem, however with the small sample size and big between sample variances, the result is not often quite ideal.

-Here we proposed using Gamma distribution to build an unsupervised model.
+Hex logo that says "GammaGateR" Here we proposed using Gamma distribution to build an unsupervised model.
 We implemented a few changes so that this statistical model is feasible for image data.
-We implemented the algorithm into an R pacakge (GammaGateR), and we added diagnostic figures (some interactive, thanks plotly!) to help quality control the output.
+We implemented the algorithm into an R pacakge (GammaGateR), and we added diagnostic figures (some are interactive, thanks to plotly!) to help quality control the output.
 You can check out the diagnostic plot in the full vignette.

 We published a paper in Bioinformatics describing the R package we developed for marker gating in mIF.
 This paper is featured in NCI.